|

 inlineconstexpr |

-Normalize a possibly-negative index into the valid range [0, bound)
+Normalize a possibly-negative index into the valid range [0, bound).

-Index | Integral type of the index |
+| Index | Integral type of the index |

-Size | Integral type of the bound |
+| Size | Integral type of the bound |

-index | Index to normalize (may be negative, counting from the end) |
+| index | Index to normalize (may be negative, counting from the end) |

-bound | Upper bound (dimension size) |
+| bound | Upper bound (dimension size) |

-Assertion | failure if the normalized index is out of bounds |
+| Assertion | failure if the normalized index is out of bounds |

 This function is used internally by the tensor library when processing indexing operations.
-It allows Python-like negative indices, where -1
+It allows Python-like negative indices, where -1 refers to the last element of a dimension, -2 the second-to-last, etc.

-) and slicing operations.
+tensor[i]) and slicing operations.

 |